Ralph Rosenblum: Life and career

-According to his widow, Davida Rosenblum, "He was an autodidact, especially when it came to his prodigious knowledge of music, and used both jazz and classical music as temporary or permanent scores in many of the films he edited.
-Many of the composers exposed to his temporary tracks used them as a guide."

 Rosenblum worked as a director for about five years, commencing with the documentary film Acting Out (1980).
 His films included Summer Solstice (1981), which was made for television and which was actor Henry Fonda's last film.

 Later years

 For the last eight years of his life, Rosenblum taught film and film editing at Columbia University as a Full Professor of Film Directing despite having not attended college himself.
 In his final decade, Rosenblum taught editing at the International Film and Television Workshops in Rockport, Maine.
 For the final four years, he was also an Artist in Residence.

 Rosenblum had been selected as a member of the American Cinema Editors.

 Selected filmography

 The director of each film is indicated in parentheses.